 Let me tell you, this ice cream is truly luscious.
 You get the taste of Snickerdoodles with the added richness of coconut.
 The dairy was not missed at all.
 Everyone just loved this ice cream—it disappeared quickly!
 It was either eaten by itself or as a topping for the scrumptious homemade berry crisp that our dear Jennifer brought.
 Oh, and you can call this ice cream whatever you like … here are two more possibilities in the recipe title, or perhaps you can come up with one of your own.
 Enjoy!

-Pour the cold mixture immediately into ready ice cream maker and freeze according to the manufacturer’s instructions.
+- Pour the cold mixture immediately into the ready (already frozen) tub of your ice cream maker and freeze according to the manufacturer's instructions.
 Mine was ready in 30 minutes.
 (Check at 20 minutes though in case yours freezes more quickly.)

 Oh, don’t forget to check out my recent post on Tom and Ali’s Green Smoothies and share a comment about a food you’ve learned to love to enter the giveaway for their book, The Whole Life Nutrition Cookbook (rated 5 stars on Amazon!).
 All giveaway entries must be in by Monday, August 31, midnight EST. Last, I’ll update my post with the link to Kim’s blog when all the Go Ahead Honey, It’s Gluten Free!
 CHILL OUT entries are up on her site at the end of the month.
 (Note: There’s still time to enter the GAHIGF!
 CHILL OUT blog carnival, too, if you’d like.
 Check out Kim’s post on the carnival rules.)
 But, right now, you can see Kim’s own entry here.
 It’s definitely chill!
 And, it looks so delicious, plus it’s gfe, because it’s gluten free naturally/easily—love that!